XRPLF/clio/docs/config-description.md

 - **Type**: int
 - **Default value**: `48`
 - **Constraints**: The minimum value is `0`.
 The maximum value is `65535`.
-- **Description**: The number of corountines to load the cache concurrently.
+- **Description**:  Specifies how many markers are placed randomly within the cache.
+These markers define the positions on the ledger that will be loaded concurrently by the workers.
+The higher the number, the more places within the cache we potentially cover.

 ### cache.num_cursors_from_diff